coopdanger/ietf-wg-mimi/bof-request.md

 * ACME [RFC8555]

 Which (if any) modifications to existing protocols or practices are required:
-* None envisioned to be required, although that could change based on BOF/WG discussions
+* No modifications required, but the need for an MLS profile is envisioned.

 Which (if any) entirely new protocols or practices are required:
-* Mechanism for user discovery
 * Content format
+* Specification for how to establish end-to-end cryptographic identity
+* Mechanism for user discovery may or may not be required (TBD)

 Implementations:
 * Dozens of messaging implementations exist, but do not interoperate.